mirandaaochi/Customer-Segmentation-Insights-Dashboard/README.md

 ## About the Data

-Tableau extract file of order data for a global retail electronics company.
+The available data was a Tableau extract file of order data for the global retail electronics company.

 ## Highlights